-- In Westport House there are the Dungeons to see as well as a tour of Westport House to learn all about famous Pirate Grace O’Malley and her history.
+- In Westport House, there are the Dungeons to see as well as a tour of Westport House to learn all about the history of famous Pirate Grace O’Malley.

 #4.
 Graune Pet Farm & Playcentre

 Graune Pet Farm & Playcentre is located just outside Ballyhaunis on the Galway Road, with over 24 acres filled with fun and activities for all the family.

 Outdoors there is a playground with lots of fun facilities, such as swings, slides, a two lane zipwire and sandpits.
 There are also picnic tables and some great farm walks if the weather is nice.

-There are also of course lots and lots of animals to see such as, Cows, Pigs, Dogs, Cats, Alpacas, Llamas, Emus, Wallaby and many many more.
+There are also of course lots and lots of animals to see such as, cows, pigs, dogs, cats, alpacas, llamas, emus, wallabies and many, many more.

 #5.
 Ballycroy National Park